 Frequently asked questions.

 Combining all three creates a complete home energy ecosystem.
-You generate your own power (Solar), store the excess for later use (Battery), and charge your electric vehicle with self-generated energy (EV Charger).
-This is the best way to maximise savings and achieve energy independence, though you can start with any component and add others later.
+You generate your own solar power, store the excess for later use in the battery and charge your electric vehicle with self-generated energy.
+This is helps to ensure maximum ‘self-consumption’ i.e. the proportion of energy used in the home that is generated on site vs being imported from the grid.
+This greatly improves savings and energy independence.

 Can I get just solar panels or just a battery storage system?

 Yes.
-You can start with solar panels to reduce your daytime energy bills, or install a battery alongside your existing solar (a 'retrofit') to store your unused solar power.
-We design bespoke systems and can easily advise on a phased approach that suits your current needs and future goals.
+You can start with solar panels to reduce your daytime energy bills, or install a battery alongside your existing solar (a 'retrofit') to store your excess solar power.
+Installing a battery without solar can also be a great way to avoid paying for electricity at peak times.
+Batteries can be charged on a cheap off-peak rate overnight, providing power to the home throughout the following day.
+We design bespoke systems and can easily advise on a phased approach that suits your current needs and future energy goals.

 How long does it take for the system to pay for itself?

-The payback period typically ranges from 4 to 10 years, depending on your system size, installation cost, current energy usage, and local electricity tariffs.
-This time is often shorter for households that regularly use battery power or charge an Electric Vehicle at home.
+The payback period typically ranges from 4 to 10 years, depending on your system size, installation cost, current energy usage, and electricity tariff.
+The payback time is often shorter for households that make the most of their battery power, switch to a smart tariff or charge an Electric Vehicle at home.
+Shifting energy intensive activities like laundry, tumble drying and dishwasher cycles to a part of the day where solar generation is higher is also a great way to increase your self-consumption.

 Will this setup eliminate my electricity bill?

 It can significantly reduce your bill—often by 80-100% of your current usage.
-While you will likely still have a standing grid charge and may occasionally pull from the grid (especially in winter), you dramatically reduce the amount of electricity you buy.
+While you will likely still have a standing grid charge and may occasionally pull from the grid (especially in winter), you dramatically reduce the amount of electricity you buy across a typical year.

 Installation & Maintenance